 Demand Forecasting is the activity in which the demand for a product or service is estimated for a future period of time.
 There are several methods of demand forecasting applied in terms of:-

 - Purpose of forecasting

 - The time frame for forecasting.

 Each method varies from one another and to invest money and other factors in business, we require a reasonably accurate forecast of demand.
-Hence, the forecaster must select that method which best suits the requirement.
-There is no particular method that enables organizations to anticipate risks and uncertainties in future.
+Hence, the forecaster must select that method that best suits the requirement.
+There is no particular method that enables organizations to anticipate risks and uncertainties in the future.

 The methods of demand forecasting can be classified as: